bidyashish/code-test-6/README.md

  Rate Limit API is at 100 Request in 15 seconds per IP address

 ---
-> Express JS application using postgress Database and Rate limiter
+> Express JS application using postgres Database and Rate limiter
 > create `.env` file nad add

 ```